Solvathellam Unmai (film): Plot

-A newspaper editor Jagan mastheads an inaccurate, unverified story about the death of a doctor Sundaramoorthy.
-Unable to prevent the print order from reaching the stands, he murders the doctor the same night.
+A newspaper editor Jagan mastheads an inaccurate, unverified story about the death of a doctor named Sundaramoorthy.
+Unable to prevent the print order from reaching the stands, he murders Sundaramoorthy the same night.
 This brings him in league with a murderer and impersonator whose designs had tricked him into publishing the story in the first place.
-It is now left to the son of the editor's victim Vijay to avenge his father's death.
+It is now left to Vijay, son of Sundaramoorthy, to avenge his father's death.